How do I sell my Mac? We've got some tips to make sure it's easy to do!

 Someone who knows you is less likely to rip you off and probably won't haggle with you nearly as much as a total stranger.
 Just go into the transaction with eyes wide open, and make sure you're ready for some post-sales support, especially if they're a new Mac user who's not familiar with how things work.

-Also make sure you're very honest with them about the working condition of your Mac — if there are any peculiarities at all, you're going to want to be up front about them, to avoid hurt feelings and buyer's guilt later.
+Also make sure you're very honest with them about the working condition of your Mac — if there are any peculiarities at all, you're going to want to be up front about them to avoid hurt feelings and buyer's remorse later.

 Trade it for an Apple Gift Card

-If you're in the United States, Apple has its own Reuse and Recycle Program that might interest you.
+If you're in the United States, Apple has its own Renew and Recycling program that might interest you.
 Apple will take back any Mac, PC, iPhone or iPad to be reused or recycled.
 And if your Mac still has value, you can get an Apple Gift Card with the amount tacked onto it.

 The upside, however, is that it's about as ironclad a deal as you can get online.
 You're dealing with a third party that's authorized by Apple, and you're getting an Apple gift card that'll knock some money off your next Mac purchase.
 A bird in the hand, as the saying goes.